The 2019 sandstone grave stone of the Edgar Mathew Bacon character Hulda The Witch.

 And so Hulda the witch remained from 1897 until the mid 20th century when she began to make intermittent appearances in local newspapers.
 Writing a 1954 series of articles on “Myths and Legends” for the Tarrytown Daily News, Gene Chillemi mostly stuck with Bacon’s original tale.
 He did, however, give Hulda a skill with languages that has been picked up by most subsequent retellings: “Her knowledge of languages gave her easy converse with Indians.”

 In 1975 Hulda made another appearance in Tarrytown Daily News in an article that was part of a series for the national Bicentennial celebration.
 In “Was Hulda witch or heroine?”
-In it Mrs. Jack A. Dorland (Byrl Brown Dorland) presented a major upgrade to Bacon’s sparse tale.
-Represented by the Daily News as a factual article “researched” by Dorland, the article is largely her own invention.
-She introduces a small cast of supporting characters: Mynheer Requa who discovers Hulda’s hut hidden in the woods, Reverend Ritzema who orders his flock to shun the suspected witch, and Old Ben, the church sexton whom she quotes.
+Mrs. Jack A. Dorland (Byrl Brown Dorland) presented a major upgrade to Bacon’s sparse tale.
+Represented by the Daily News as a factual article, Dorland introduced a small cast of supporting characters that would come to characterize later representations of Hulda: Mynheer Requa who discovers Hulda’s hut hidden in the woods, Reverend Ritzema who orders his flock to shun the suspected witch, a Native American translator (speaking no English or Dutch, in this telling Hulda is fluent in at least one native language), and Old Ben, the church sexton who recounts a battle during the American Revolution in which Hulda saves the community from attack by the British:

 Old Ben, sexton of the Old Dutch Church, Tarrytown Daily News, November 28, 1975

-Hulda the witch then languished in relative obscurity again for another 36 years.
+After this expansion by way of children’s fiction, Hulda the witch slipped back to relative obscurity for another 36 years.

 Hulda the Witch Becomes “Mother Hulda”

 Then in 2011 a cottage industry sprang forth from Bacon’s short vignette.
-Her first major step toward becoming a real person came when storyteller Jonathan Kruk’s published Legends and Lore of Sleepy Hollow and the Hudson Valley.
+Her first major step toward becoming a real person came when storyteller Jonathan Kruk published Legends and Lore of Sleepy Hollow and the Hudson Valley.
 No longer simply Hulda the witch, Kruk wove an origin story for “Mother Hulda”, based “on Dorland, Bacon and other sources.”
-Putting a sheen of authenticity on his own embellishments, Kruk states without evidence that none other than Washington Irving himself learned of Hulda while visiting the Old Dutch Church in his youth.
+Putting a sheen of authenticity on his own embellishments, Kruk restated Dorland’s spurious assertion that none other than Washington Irving himself learned of Hulda while visiting the Old Dutch Church in his youth.

 Hulda the Witch, Action Hero